Using gender pronouns in email signatures

 How to set up gender pronouns in Exchange Server

 If your company uses Exchange Server, there are two easy ways to add gender pronouns to each email signature.
-The only requirement is to manage email signatures centrally with CodeTwo Exchange Rules.
+The only requirement is to manage email signatures centrally with CodeTwo Email Signatures On-prem.
 Thanks to this program, you can set up and update email signatures for each and every user.
-These signatures are added on the server level, so it doesn’t matter what devices and email clients are used in the organization – the right and up to date signature will be there each time.
+These signatures are added on the server level, so it doesn’t matter what devices and email clients are used in the organization – the right and up to date signature will be there every time.

-Before I start, I need to gather information from employees about which pronouns they want to have included in their signatures.
-In this example, I’ve sent a survey to all employees with the following options to choose from:
+Before you start, you need to gather information from employees about which pronouns they want to have included in their signatures.
+In this example, data is gathered using a survey to all employees with the following options to choose from:

 • (he/him/his)